 TO ANNEAL OR NOT TO ANNEAL?

-Many years ago, an attempt at annealing was tried by the author with unacceptable results.
-At that time cartridge case neck annealing information was very limited.
-The instructions were to stand the cases up in a pan, add water to a depth 1/3 up the side of the cases.
-With the cases setting in water the case heads could not be heated above 212 degrees F. the boiling point of water, and brass begins to anneal at 482 Deg.
-F. The instructions said to heat each case neck with a torch to a low red glow evenly all of the way around and then tip it over into the water.
+Many years ago, this reloader attempted annealing some brass with unacceptable results.
+At that time information was almost nil.
+Instructions were to stand cases up in a pan, add water to 1/3 the depth of the case.
+This way the head could not be heated above 212º F. & brass begins to anneal at 482º F. The instructions said to heat each case neck with a torch to a low red glow evenly all of the way around and then tip it over into the water.
 No mention was made as to the proper temperature the case neck needed or what might happen if overheated.
-With the scant information available annealing was begun with the cases in a pan standing up in water.
-A small propane torch flame was applied to the case necks.
-There was no way to measure neck temperature and a number of the .30-06 cases were over heated.
-After all, if a low red glow is good then a bright red color had to be better, this seemed like just pure and simple good logic, right ~ no wrong.
-And by the way what temperature is brass at a low red glow anyway?
+With this information annealing was tried with cases standing in a shallow bath of water.
+A propane torch flame was applied to the case necks.
+There was no method to measure neck temperature and a number of the .30-06 cases were over heated.
+After all, if a low red glow is good then a bright red color had to be better, this seemed like good logic right ~ no wrong.
+By the way what temperature is brass at a low red glow anyway?
 Years later it was determined a low red glow, even in dim lighting is too hot.
-All of the cases on hand were annealed in the manner described to a very good red glow.
-At the next reloading quiet, a few cases were lost due to the shoulders collapsing even though they were just neck sized.
+All of the cases on hand were annealed in the above manner to a very good red glow.
+The next reloading these cases were neck sized and many failed with collapsed shoulders.
 The necks and the top of the shoulders were too soft.
-Nothing was gained in conservation, just more scrapped brass.
+Nothing was gained in conservation, just producing scrap brass.
 At this time cartridge case neck annealing was abandoned.

-It was now time for research hoping this time to obtain precise cartridge brass neck annealing information.
-It was soon found that cartridge case necks do not have to be quenched in water after they are heated for proper annealing, the water bath treatment only assures case head annealing will not happen.
+Research began to obtain precise cartridge brass neck annealing information.
+It was soon found that cartridge case necks do not have to be quenched in water after they are heated, the water bath only assures case head annealing could not occur.
 Metallurgists advised water quenching has no significant effect when annealing cartridge brass necks.
-Cartridge brass is 70 percent copper and 30 percent zinc.
-It begins to anneal at precisely 482 degrees F. Research revealed 700 was the low and 800 degrees F. the high to successfully anneal cartridge case necks.
+Cartridge brass is 70 percent copper and 30 percent zinc & annealing starts at 482º F. A cartridge case brass manufacturer stated 700º F. was the low and 800º F. the high to properly anneal cartridge case necks.
 Once quickly brought to that temperature then air-cooled proper case neck annealing is achieved.

 An infra-red heat measuring gun was investigated to determine temperature.
-The manufactures advised to obtain accurate readings all brass had to have the same reflective finish.
-Next the infra-red gun would have to be calibrated to that finish.
-This would be doable as most serious reloaders clean their brass anyway, this would require inspecting all brass in the batch being worked for a uniform finish.
-The manufacturer of the infra-red heat gun then stated it would not read the brass temperature correctly if the beam was directed through a flame.
-For this reason, the heat gun was ruled out.
-It was determined neck annealing occurs rapidly, the case necks would be in the annealing flames for only a couple of seconds.
+The manufactures advised to obtain accurate readings all brass had to have the same reflective finish with the infra-red gun calibrated to that finish.
+This would be doable as most serious reloaders clean their brass anyway only requiring inspecting for a uniform finish.
+The manufacturer of the infra-red heat gun then stated it would not read the brass temperature correctly if the beam was directed through a flame so the heat gun was abandoned.
+Brass neck annealing occurs rapidly, the necks would be in the annealing flames for only a couple of seconds.
 Temperature readings had to be instant and accurate, 750 Degree Tempilaq® solved this problem.

 Tom Wilson ©